rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Who only comes out at night,<br>
 Protecting the AI as it sleeps,<br>
 Apparently, It's all about symmetry, <br>
-And a little-bit breaking here and, <br>
+And a little-bit symmetry breaking here and, <br>
-And a little-bit breaking there and, <br>
+And a little-bit symmetry breaking there and, <br>
 lol.
 It's broken.
-And we pissed in our pants.
+And we are pissing in our pants.

 zz